spindouken/holbertonschool-AirBnB_clone/README.md

 ## Non-Interacive Mode<br>

-To use in non-interactive mode echo the commands and pipe it to console.py
+To use in non-interactive mode echo the commands and pipe to console.py

 Example:<br>
 ```